 The app is added to the library.
 Now you can share the app with others in your organization so they can see the dashboards and saved searches for the Apache Access app.

-- Hover over the Apache Access app in the left nav to display its details pane.
-Click the three dots to see the menu.
+- in the left navigation panel, hover over the Apache Access app to display its details pane.
+Click the details icon to see the menu.

 - Select Share from the menu.

 - Select Your organization, and click Share.

 Now others in your organization will see the Apache Access app when they select the Org folder in the library.